hipe/tmx/lib/skylab/information-tactics/doc/issues/003-approaching-a-pattern-language-for-semantic-structures.md

 ## all we want is the universe

-this document has kicked at but not yet jumped on the idea of `applicability` and `scope`. all this time that we have been making `categories` we have been referring to things like its `target instances` and so on.
+thus far we have kicked at but not yet jumped on the idea of `applicability` and `scope`. all this time that we have been making `categories` we have been referring to things like its `target instances` and so on.